-UST (Underground Storage Tank) Site – While many types of storage tanks may be buried underground, the term “underground storage tank” refers specifically to certain types of tanks that are regulated under the federal Resource Conservation Recovery Act.
-These tanks are buried at least 10% underground and store either petroleum products (gasoline, diesel, kerosene, jet fuel) or certain hazardous substances.
+Underground storage tank (UST) site – While many types of storage tanks may be buried underground, the term underground storage tank refers specifically to tanks regulated under RCRA.
+These tanks are buried at least 10% underground and store either petroleum products (gasoline, diesel, kerosene, or jet fuel) or certain hazardous substances.
 The underground piping connected to the tanks is also considered part of the UST.
 USTs are most often found at gas stations and other fueling facilities.
 For more information, see www.deq.idaho.gov/waste-mgmt-remediation/storage-tanks/underground-storage-tanks.aspx.

-Vadose Zone - In reference to ground water, the vadose zone refers to the zone between the land surface and the water table.
+Vadose zone - Referring to ground water, this zone lies between the land surface and water table.

-Volatile Organic Chemical (VOC) – Any organic compound that easily evaporates at room temperature.
-VOCs are emitted by a wide array of products numbering in the thousands.
+Volatile organic chemical (VOC) – Any organic compound that easily evaporates at room temperature.
+VOCs are emitted by thousands of products.
 Examples include paints and lacquers, paint strippers, cleaning supplies, pesticides, building materials and furnishings, office equipment such as copiers and printers, correction fluids and carbonless copy paper, graphics and craft materials including glues and adhesives, permanent markers, and photographic solutions.
 VOCs may be present in ground water and drinking water.

-Wastewater Lagoon – Manmade impoundments for the purpose of storing or treating wastewater.
+Wastewater lagoon – Humanmade impoundments used for storing or treating wastewater.

-Water Reuse Area – Areas where municipal or industrial wastewater is applied to land for the purpose of land treatment.
+Water reuse area – Areas where municipal or industrial wastewater is applied for land treatment purposes.

 Well casing – The tube or pipe placed inside a well to protect the water from contamination and prevent the well from caving in.